drawpile/drawpile.github.io/help/tech/installation.markdown

 What you need to do for this depends on which version of macOS you're running.
 To find out, click the Apple logo on the top-left and click on "About this Mac".
 It will tell you the version here.

-### On macOS 14 Sonoma and earlier

-Command-click or right-click on Drawpile and select **Open**.
-You will see the same message again, but now there will be a new option to open the application anyway.

 ### On macOS 15 Sequoia and later

 Unfortunately, Apple has made the process much more roundabout on later versions of macOS.